ErikOnBike/CodeParadise/README.md

 The ServerEnvironment provides a WebSocket server (again using [Zinc HTTP Components](https://github.com/svenvc/zinc)) for the interactive communication between ClientEnvironment and ServerEnvironment.

-To start a web server allowing incoming HTTP and WebSockets the following code has to be executed (port number and WebSocket path '/io' are hardcoded in the ClientEnvironment for now):
+To start a web server allowing incoming HTTP and WebSockets the following code has to be executed:
 ```Smalltalk
 "Configure the usage of ZnWebSocket as MessageChannel"
 CpMessageChannel environmentImplementation: CpZincWebSocketChannel.